Qitmeer/docs/Document/content/qxtools/_index.en.md

     base58check-encode    encode a base58check string
     base58check-decode    decode a base58check string
     base64-encode         encode a base16 string to a base64 string
-    base64-encode         encode a base64 string to a base16 string
+    base64-decode         decode a base64 string to a base16 string
     rlp-encode            encode a string to a rlp encoded base16 string rlp-decode            decode a rlp base16 string to a human-readble representation